 Several examples indicate the important correlation between exhaust control and roasting results since it causes different chemical reactions.
 Therefore, precise control of the exhaust is the key to a good roast, taking the lead on the diversity of coffee taste.
 The airflow volume control can be generally categorised to physical damper butterfly valve, induction motor and DC inverter motor.
 What are the different features of the applications?

-Some of the traditional roasters are without the airflow volume control which is only equipped with a switch for turning on and off.
+Some of the traditional coffee roasters are without the airflow volume control which is only equipped with a switch for turning on and off.
 This kind of design makes it difficult to have the roast with a good taste so there is usually at least one valve, the disk, to control the airflow volume by adjusting the angle of it.
 The trivial angle changes will greatly affect the air volume.
 However, because the adjustment is not linear with the resulting air volume, it is difficult to control it precisely.
 Some slight angle changes of the disk may result in a drastic impact of the air volume.

 The traditional motor is an induction motor designed to induce current.
 The speed of the current itself might be fluctuating.
 Just like the common electric fan, when you try to block the fan, it will decelerate due to the added loading.
 If adding the frequency converter to the induction motor, the theoretical rotation speed and the actual speed still varies which makes it difficult adjusting the air volume precisely.
-On the practical roasting, it makes the roaster unable to duplicate the operation.
+On the practical roasting, it makes the coffee roasters unable to duplicate the operation.

-The high-end roasters are usually equipped with a DC frequency converter triggered by the DC brushless motor.
+The high-end coffee roasters are usually equipped with a DC frequency converter triggered by the DC brushless motor.
 It is small in size and strong in power.
 It is capable of controlling the airflow by fixing the rotation speed and accurately attaining the required airflow volume.
 If you try to stop the DC motor fan, the loading will become bigger, the motor itself will increase the current and restore the original speed setting.
 As a result, the cutting reaction will continue to occur and no deceleration will happen even if it is blocked by other objects.
 It is very stable and practical in use.

 During the roasting process, there are quite a lot of dust, crumbs and silverskin (chaff) coming out from the green beans.
 In order to avoid them discharging along with exhaust and making a mess, the post-treatment of silverskin before discharging is also a very important step of roasting.

-The general household roasters do not particularly have a dust collector with the exhaust system.
+The general household coffee roasters do not particularly have a dust collector with the exhaust system.
 Usually, the air is discharged to the rear of the machine, or the small space behind the machine with a strainer or filter cotton to collect the silverskin.
 The former will directly affect the environment; The latter will affect the air volume due to the chaff blockage of filter which leads to the decline of airflow volume and the inefficiency of dehydration.
 The filter needs to be cleaned whenever finishing the roast.
-Thus, for the roasters used for commercial purpose, it is not going to be the first option.
+Thus, for the coffee roasters used for commercial purpose, it is not going to be the first option.

 When the dust and silverskin are brought into the cyclone dust collector with the airflow, the dust collector rotates at high speed in the cone-shaped cylinder where the centrifugal force is much bigger than gravity which separates the solid and the gas.
 Then the physically heavier silverskin rotates down to the collecting bucket; the lighter smoke and gas are discharged from the top of the cylinder to the static machine to remove smoke.